Frequently Asked Questions

 Should cast iron be sticky after seasoning?

-No. When you season a cast iron pan, what you are doing is encouraging oil to polymerize on the surface of your pan.
+No. When you season a cast iron pan, what you are doing is encouraging oil to polymerise on the surface of your pan.
 It is this that protects your pan from rust and gives you an easy-release surface over time.
-If your pan is sticky following seasoning, this is a sign that the polymerization process isn’t complete.
+If your pan is sticky following seasoning, this is a sign that the polymerisation process isn’t complete.
 This can be for a variety of reasons, the most common being that you have used too much oil, you haven’t given your pan long enough in the oven, or your oven wasn’t sufficiently hot to get the oil above its smoke point.
 We would recommend that you thoroughly wash your pan, strip it back to raw cast iron and begin the seasoning process again.

 What cast iron pan should I buy?